ADRC Staff

 Dr. Koppelmans studies the causes and correlates of motor dysfunction in Mild Cognitive Impairment (MCI) and Alzheimer's disease (AD).
 He applies structural and functional magnetic resonance imaging to identify the neural underpinnings of such deficits.
 Using supervised machine learning, he determines and validates classification and prediction models for MCI and AD using a wide variety of behavioral and neural motor measures.

-Dr. Ma is an MRI physicist and is interested in developing advanced MRI techniques and validating their value in clinical applications.
-During his PhD, he developed a series of high- resolution diffusion methods using multi-shot EPI and spiral, and successfully applied them to imaging different organs in patients, particularly in the spinal cord and pelvis.
-Currently he is dedicated to developing fast and reliable multi-contrast MRI tools for neurovascular diseases and translate their potential into the value of facilitating clinical practice.
+Dr. Ma is an MRI physicist focused on developing advanced MRI techniques and validating their clinical applications.
+During his PhD, he created high-resolution diffusion methods using multi-shot EPI and spiral imaging, applying them to organs such as the spinal cord and pelvis.
+He now develops fast, reliable multi-contrast MRI tools for neurovascular diseases, aiming to translate these advances into improved clinical practice.

 Neil Patel, MD, is an Assistant Professor of Neurotology and Skull Base Surgery within the Division of Otolaryngology – Head and Neck Surgery at the University of Utah.
 He has a strong interest in the treatment of skull base tumors including vestibular schwannoma (acoustic neuroma), glomus jugulare, and cochlear implantation.
 With nearly 50 peer-reviewed publications, he has a particular interest in hearing preservation and maximizing quality of life.